PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 Now, if we head back to the Topics page, we can see that the Trigger is not the phrases rather it is automatically triggered by the copilot based on the description you will give during the topic creation.
 ![Auto Trigger]({{ site.baseurl }}/images/01_CopilotUsingWebsites/22_5.png)

-## Step 5: Add Topic 2 – Farming Location Weather
+## Add Topic 2 – Farming Location Weather
 Now that we have received the information regarding the adequate conditions needed for Corn Farming through our first topic, we will create a second topic to understand the current weather of the farming location to decide if it matches the mandated conditions by USDA.

 Let's head to the Topics section and use Copilot to create the topic for us by describing what we intend to achieve with this topic.